Decoding QR Codes for fun and profit

 {"id":"yoxedn","user":"notused","packing_notes":"","h6k":"bcn8i"}

 PS: If you’ve been paying attention, you’ll notice that we only have 65 bytes, but our qr code has 86 codewords total.
 If you look closely, you’ll see a repeated pattern of ec and 11 at the end.
-This is actually intentional padding, used to fill up any remaining space.
+This is intentional padding, used to fill up any remaining space.
 It’s not that interesting unless you’re worried about data integrity…